MSU-CSE491/cse_491_fall_2023/docs/HowToBuildAnAgent.md

 5. An Initialize function that gets run _after_ the agent has been configured by the world.
 This will allow an agent to set itself up based on the actions that were provided by the world.
 This function has the format `bool Initialize() override {...}` and should return `false` if it detected a problem during initialization (such as a required action name is not available).

 6. A `SelectAction` function that identifies the action that the organism will take.
-The format for Selection action is:
+The format for `SelectionAction` is:
 ```
     size_t SelectAction(const WorldGrid & grid,
                         const type_options_t & type_options,